ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 You can set up your {{site.data.keyword.databases-for-mysql_full}} deployment to be a read-only replica of another {{site.data.keyword.databases-for-mysql}} deployment.

 A read-only replica is set up to replicate all your data from the leader deployment to the replica deployment using asynchronous replication.
 As the name implies, read-only replicas support read transactions and can be used to balance databases that have both write-heavy and read-heavy operations.
+You can also use read replica promotion for data recovery if the source database instance fails.
 The read-only replica has a single MySQL data member, and it is billed at the [same per member consumption rates as the leader](https://{DomainName}/catalog/services/databases-for-mysql/).

 ## Read-only Replica Considerations
 {: #read-only-replicas-consider}